komed3/cmpstr/README.md

 ## API

-The npm package ``str-similar`` supports two different methods for determining the similarity of two strings.
+The npm package ``cmpstr`` supports two different methods for determining the similarity of two strings.
 The __Levenshtein distance__, as the minimum number of inserting, deleting and replacing operations to convert one string into another, and the __Sørensen-Dice coefficient__ to measure the similarity of two samples.

 Learn more about both by visiting these links: